PetitSamuel/Project-X-Conversational-AI-Interface/README.md

 Here's a brief description on our API endpoints.
 First of all, all of our endpoints are defined in the router.js file in the server directory.
 It defines a list of endpoints and what function to map it to.

 #### POST Requests
-All the following endpoints work for POST http requests.
 ##### /api/intents
 Required body parameters (in JSON format):
 ```